jgoldfar/MISPExamples.jl/README.md

 using Pkg
 Pkg.activate(@__DIR__)

-# # If you've already run the comman below, all you need to do is execute
+# # If you've already run the command below, all you need to do is execute
 Pkg.instantiate()

 # # The first time you use this notebook, you'll have to run